AFRICAN COMMUNITY FUND

 - Admission of new members shall be approved by the Executive Committee based on criteria aligned with the Fund's objectives.

-- A Class B Member who has maintained continuous membership for a minimum tenure of five (5) years may be nominated for election to Class A status.
+- A Regular Member who has maintained continuous membership for a minimum tenure of five (5) years may be nominated for election to Governance Member status.

-- Election to Class A status shall require the affirmative vote of holders representing at least two-thirds (2/3) of all issued Class A Shares.
+- Election to Governance Member status shall require the affirmative vote of at least two-thirds (2/3) of all Governance Members.

-- Class A Members shall define, from time to time, additional conditions for eligibility to Class A membership, provided such conditions are consistent with the mission of this Charter.
+- Governance Members shall define, from time to time, additional conditions for eligibility to Governance Member status, provided such conditions are consistent with the mission of this Charter.
 No minimum shareholding threshold shall be imposed as a precondition for upgrade eligibility.

 ARTICLE 5: RIGHTS AND OBLIGATIONS